Goosed by success, Padres embrace bird of different feather - WHIZ News

 Nearby, Mike Morrell strolled the Petco Park concourse wearing a dog toy duck with real pheasant feathers attached to a baseball cap.
 The 64-year-old from San Diego has followed his hometown team since he was 5.

-“It’s bringing good luck to all the San Diego sports teams,” he said, mentioning how the goose appeared at a recent San Diego Wave FC women’s soccer game.
+“It’s bringing good luck to all the San Diego sports teams,” he said, mentioning how fans also brought goose paraphernalia to a recent San Diego Wave FC women’s soccer game.
 “It’s a little bit different.”

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports